MarceloFossRJ/MarceloFossRJ.github.io/_posts/2017-07-26-git-reference.md

 $git remote add origin https://github.com/MarceloFossRJ/aca-rails.git #git uses origin as default name for a remote
 ```

-### Fetching and pulling from your remotes
-Pull down all the data from the remote project that you don't have yet in your repository (and update the remote refs):
+## Synchronizing repositories
+To get the latest changes from origin with no merge.
+Git will not fetch data in your working directory (only in your Git directory) – you still have the files in your working directory.
+It fetches it in a separate (remote) branch: your master (or develop or whatever) branch is different from origin/master branch.
 ```
 $git fetch
 ```
-Git will not fetch data in your working directory (only in your Git directory) – you still have the files in your working directory.
-It fetches it in a separate (remote) branch: your master (or develop or whatever) branch is different from origin/master branch.

-#### Automatically fetch and then merge a remote branch into your current branch:
+To fetch the latest changes from origin and merge
+It incorporates changes from a remote repository into the current branch.
+More precisely, git pull runs git fetch and calls git merge to merge the retrieved branch heads into the current branch.
 ```
 $git pull  # It does commit!
 ```
-It is actually a bad idea to do both at the same time: it is highly recommended to do manually a fetch and then do a merge, unless you're the only person working at that repository.
-If pull blows up on you, it's a little hard to get out of it.

-#### Pushing to your remotes

 Push your master branch to your origin server:
 ```